-I. POLICY
+1. POLICY

-Maimonides Medical Center is committed to fully complying with all laws and regulations that apply to health care and to preventing and detecting any fraud, waste, or abuse related to Federal and State health care programs (Medicare, Medicaid and other governmental payor programs).
+Maimonides Health is committed to fully complying with all laws and regulations that apply to health care and to preventing and detecting any fraud, waste, or abuse related to Federal and State health care programs (Medicare, Medicaid and other governmental payor programs).
 This includes the knowing submission of a false claim for payment in relation to a federal or state-funded health care program.
 Such a submission violates the federal False Claims Act as well as various state laws, and may result in significant civil and/or criminal penalties.

-The Medical Center has established certain policies and provide employees, contractors and agents with information regarding: (1) Medical Center's policies and procedures for detecting and preventing fraud, waste and abuse ("FWA"); (2) the federal False Claims Act and similar New York State laws; and (3) an individual's rights to be protected from retaliation, harassment, discrimination or in the case of employees, adverse employment consequences when reporting in good faith any action or suspected action in violation with these laws or any applicable Medical Center policy as a whistleblower.
+Maimonides has established certain policies and provide employees, contractors and agents with information regarding: (1) Maimonides' policies and procedures for detecting and preventing fraud, waste and abuse ("FWA"); (2) the federal False Claims Act and similar New York State laws; and (3) an individual's rights to be protected from retaliation, harassment, discrimination or in the case of employees, adverse employment consequences when reporting in good faith any action or suspected action in violation with these laws or any applicable Maimonides policy as a whistleblower.

-II.
-SCOPE
+2. SCOPE